 A flood of research reveals links between sleep deprivation and a broad range of health concerns.
 In addition to making you tired and cranky, poor sleep can wreck your memory and mood, make you fat, raise your blood pressure and blood sugar, stress your immune system, and increase your risk of diabetes, stroke, heart attack, and dementia.

-At the Whitaker Wellness Institute, if patients have any of these symptoms or disorders—or if they snore, a common sign of this condition—we evaluate them for sleep apnea.
-When I was tested 12 years ago, I had to spend a night in a sleep lab hooked up to all kinds of sensors and monitors.
+At the Whitaker Wellness Institute, if patients have any of these symptoms or related conditions—or if they snore, a common sign of this condition—we evaluate them for sleep apnea.
+When I was tested, I had to spend a night in a sleep lab hooked up to all kinds of sensors and monitors.
 Now, we give patients a portable monitor to use in the comfort of their home or hotel room.
-Much less expensive and far more pleasant, this test is widely accepted as a reliable diagnostic tool.
+Much less expensive and far more pleasant, this test is widely accepted as a reliable diagnostic tool for sleep apnea.

 It’s shocking how many of our patients do have sleep apnea—an estimated 70 percent of those who are tested.
-But it’s heartening to see how much better they feel once they adapt to CPAP/APAP.
-Here are some of their stories.
+But it’s heartening to see how much better they feel once they start sleep apnea treatment.

-If you snore, are overweight, and/or have metabolic syndrome, I encourage you to get tested for sleep apnea.
+If you snore, are overweight, and/or have metabolic syndrome or any of the other conditions or symptoms mentioned, I encourage you to get tested for sleep apnea.
+If you are or have been diagnosed with this condition, try the sleep apnea treatments I’ve shared—again, the most effective being CPAP/APAP and naturally addressing other underlying issues.
 As the Irish proverb goes, “A good laugh and a long sleep are the best cures in the doctor’s book.”